BxCppDev/bxdecay0/documentation/gA_process.rst

-The generator is provided with resource data files which contain the tabulated 2-dimension joint p.d.f.'s for the sampling of kinetic energies of both emitted electrons for all supported nuclides and processes.
+The generator is provided with resource data files which contain the tabulated 2-dimension joint p.d.f. ans c.d.f. for the sampling of kinetic energies of both emitted electrons for all supported nuclides and processes.

 * From the BxDecay0's package source directory, the base directory is : ``resources/data/dbd_gA/``
-* The files are installed automatically from the BxDecay0 installation prefix in the following subdirectory: ``share/BxDecay0-1.0.1/resources/data/dbd_gA/``.
+* The files are installed automatically from the BxDecay0 installation prefix in the following subdirectory: ``share/BxDecay0-1.0.2/resources/data/dbd_gA/``.
   The generator is designed to automatically find and parse the proper resource file to be loaded in association to a given supported nuclide and gA process.
 * The structure of this directory should be: